adjtomo/pyatoa/pyatoa/docs/index.rst

 ===================================================
 ``Pyatoa`` is a Python-based toolbox meant to facilitate waveform comparisons in adjoint tomography.
-With humble origins as a disjointed collection of scripts, it has grown into a cohesive library for misfit quantification.
+With humble origins as a disjointed collection of scripts, it has grown into a cohesive library for misfit quantification with purpose-built objects to facilitate automation of common tasks in full-waveform tomography, including:

+1. Metadata and waveform collection
+2. Waveform standardization and preprocesing
+3. Time windowing and adjoint source generation
+4. Hierarchical data storage of waveforms, metadata, and measurements
+5. Bulk measurement aggregation and analysis
+6. Waveform and measurement plotting
+7. Interface with broader workflow tools

 This docs page provides an overview of Pyatoa through introductory material, in-depth tutorials, and API for core classes and supporting utilities.

 Source code can be found on Github: https://github.com/bch0w/pyatoa